sriniketana/DevConnect2016-MFP-NodeJS-Lab/README.md

 ### 3.4 Test the App

-3.4.1 Visit the Chat Service on the Browser (i.e. https://mychat.bluemix.net)
+3.4.1 Visit the Chat Service on Bluemix (i.e. https://mychat.bluemix.net)

 Now test the chat service between the Browser and the iPhone Simulator

+If the Keyboard doesn't show up in the Simulator, then press Command (⌘) + K

+You can share the Bluemix URL to a friend located in any part of the world and have a conversation.

+This demo App is not configued with Login Authentication, this is something you can easily add using MobileFirst Platform check [MFP Developer Center](https://developer.ibm.com/mobilefirstplatform/documentation/getting-started-7-1/) for more information on security related topics.

-## 4. Extra Credit (Access Camera)
+## 4. Extra Credit (Camera access)

 If you finish the Lab in less than 15 minutes you can go ahead and continue